-If you appreciate the functionality of Office 365, but need more security features, you're going to love the Microsoft 365 security features.
+If you appreciate the functionality of Office 365 but need more security features, you'll love the Microsoft 365 security features.

 Data Loss Prevention (DLP)

 Unlike Office 365 plans, you don't need an enterprise plan to get the Data Loss Prevention (DLP) feature.
 DLP is included in the Microsoft 365 Business Premium plan.

 With this feature, you can prevent sensitive information from inadvertently leaking outside your organization.
 This includes credit card numbers, social security numbers, health information, or any other sensitive information.
 The DLP feature is very useful for any company with compliance concerns that needs to comply with mandates such as those for NIST, CMMC, HIPAA, or PCI DSS.

 DLP is a policy-based feature.
 You can set policies for any location (such as Exchange, SharePoint, and OneDrive) and create rules that dictate what happens when data is shared outside the organization.
 You can block access at all levels and send notifications to the appropriate people, such as the company's compliance officer.

 Office Message Encryption

 The Office Message Encryption feature prevents information from leaking outside the organization.
-When users are sending an email, they can turn on settings to encrypt the message and prevent the recipient from forwarding the message after they receive it.
+When users send an email, they can turn on settings to encrypt the message and prevent the recipient from forwarding the message after receiving it.

 - For recipients within the organization's network, the email experience doesn't change.

-- For recipients outside the network, they will need to either sign into the email account (Gmail, Yahoo) or request a one-time passcode to view the message in a web browser.
+- Recipients outside the network must either sign into the email account (Gmail, Yahoo) or request a one-time passcode to view the message in a web browser.

 Azure Information Protection (AIP)

-The Azure Information Protection (AIP) feature in Microsoft 365 enables users to classify information based on sensitivity for the purpose of limiting access.
-You can define who can access data and what they can do with it, such as allowing recipients to view and edit files, but not print or forward.
+The Azure Information Protection (AIP) feature in Microsoft 365 enables users to classify information based on sensitivity to limit access.
+You can define who can access data and what they can do with it, such as allowing recipients to view and edit files but not print or forward them.